sukero/mini-projects-part-1/README.md

 # mini-projects-part-1
 interactive python1 mini projects

-Run the codes on CodeSkulptor
+Run the code in CodeSkulptor
 http://www.codeskulptor.org/

 An Introduction to Interactive Programming in Python (Part 1)